A Todo Rock

-A Todo Rock is the thirteenth studio album by the Puerto Rican boy band Menudo.
+A Todo Rock (All Rock) is the thirteenth studio album by the Puerto Rican boy band Menudo.
 It marked their first release following the signing of the quintet by RCA at the end of 1983.
 The album features Ricky Meléndez, Johnny Lozada, Charlie Massó, and new members Ray Reyes, who replaced Xavier Serbiá after Serbiá reached the age limit, and Roy Rosselló, who replaced Miguel Cancel after Cancel decided to quit the group.
 This was the first time that a member decided to leave before his time was due.

 RCA launched an extensive promotional campaign that included ads in various media outlets, TV appearances, and live performances, which helped several singles chart and made this album one of the most successful in Menudo's career, with over 1 million copies sold worldwide.

 Background

 The album features Ricky Meléndez, Johnny Lozada, Charlie Massó, and new members Ray Reyes, who replaced Xavier Serbiá upon his reaching the age limit, and Roy Rosselló, who replaced Miguel Cancel after Cancel chose to leave the group.
 This was the first time a member chose to leave before completing his time with the group.
 By that time, Menudo had already sold 750,000 copies in the United States and 3 million worldwide.
 In their home country, the group already had four gold and two platinum records for their albums and singles released in Puerto Rico.

 In a 1998 interview, Cancel revealed his dissatisfaction with no longer being able to sing his songs after a sudden change in his voice, leading him to leave ahead of schedule and being replaced by Rosselló (who did not sing on the first three albums).

 This was the last album that Johnny Lozada recorded as a group member.
 Robby Rosa (also known as Draco Rosa) sang on the album but was not credited for his contribution; he would later become an official member of the group.